DataStax-Academy/zdm-scenario-katapod/step6.md

 #### _🗒️ The proxy is doing its job: in order to guarantee that the two databases have the same content, including historical data, it's time to run a migration process._

 ![Schema, phase 1e](images/schema1e_r.png)

+#### 🔎 Monitoring suggestion

+The proxy is now routing actual traffic, and this will be reflected on the dashboard _(note that the metrics take a few seconds to be reflected on graphs)_.
+The instance-level metrics, which refer to an individual proxy instance, show the read operations as they are issued with the `curl` GETs above, as well as the regular writes sent in by the running loop.
+You can also look at the read/write latency graphs and at the number of client connections.

+The node-level metrics (further down in the dashboard) refer to Origin and Target: with those graphs, you can confirm that writes are indeed going to both clusters, while reads only go to Origin.

 <!-- NAVIGATION -->
 <div id="navigation-bottom" class="navigation-bottom">